Injustice: Gods Among Us (comics): Year Four

 Ares is revealed to have been playing both sides.
 The God of War advises Superman to ally with Poseidon, who is equally angry with Zeus' occupation of Earth.
 Poseidon threatens to destroy Themyscira, but Wonder Woman protects her people alongside Batman and his remaining insurgents.
 Superman and Poseidon attack Themyscira, but they are stopped by Aquaman and Mera.
-As the battle reaches the land, Flash arrives and helps the Insurgency evacuate the people of Themyscira.
+As the battle reaches the land, the Flash arrives and helps the Insurgency evacuate the people of Themyscira.

 Meanwhile, Billy Batson, Harley Quinn, and Hippolyta are sent to Tartarus.
 They confront Ares and escape using his Mother Box, but it sends them to Apokolips and they are captured by Darkseid.
 Superman flies there to rescue them, and it is revealed that Darkseid is working with Ares to avenge his son's death at the hands of Superman.
 While Superman duels Darkseid, the Gods continue their battle across the Earth.
 Batman travels to New Genesis to seek help from Highfather, and Orion manages to stop the fight between Superman and Darkseid.

 Wonder Woman and the rest of the Justice League battle the Olympians on Themyscira; Hera kills Artemis, but the remaining members of Batman's team assist the Justice League.
 Nuclear missiles are launched at Themyscira by the United Nations, but Superman returns and throws the missiles into space.
 As Zeus attempts to kill Superman, he is stopped by the Highfather.
 The latter convinces Zeus to stop his takeover of Earth, as he is no longer their true god.
-The Gods return to Olympus, and Zeus gives back Shazam's powers.
+The Gods return to Olympus, and Zeus gives back Shazam his powers.

-Superman hands over a defeated Ares to Darkseid before asking Batman to meet with him in person.
+Superman hands over a defeated Ares to Darkseid and forcefully disbands the United Nations.
+After having rounded up and destroying the remaining nuclear weapons, he asks Batman to meet with him in person.
 Batman, knowing that it is a trap, does not attend.
 Instead, he speaks to Lex Luthor about recruiting a new team for a final battle against Superman.